pragkhard/namaste-reactjs/README.md

 * Write the condition for online status - "green tick and red tick"
 * Chunking, Code Splitting, Dynamic Bundling, lazy Loading, on demand loading, dynamix imoprt (same name)
 * lazy syntax | Suspense | fallback - Create the muntiple smaller bundles

+Episode - 10

+* There is multiple way to use CSS
+* Tailwind CSS | Configuration